frostoven/change-tracker/README.md

 ## Dependencies

-This package has no production dependencies, though it does use Babel transpilation and Webpack for bundling.
+This package has no production dependencies, though it does use Babel for transpilation and Webpack for bundling.
 If you dislike this, you can import the actual zero-dependency code as is using:
 ```